fangli/django-saml2-auth/README.rst

 **WANT_RESPONSE_SIGNED** Set this to the boolean True if you require your provider to sign the response.

 **ACCEPTED_TIME_DIFF** Sets the accepted time diff in seconds `PySaml2 Accepted Time Diff <https://pysaml2.readthedocs.io/en/latest/howto/config.html#accepted-time-diff>`_

+**TOKEN_REQUIRED** Set this to the boolean False if you don't require the token parameter in the SAML assertion.

 Customize
 =========